omkardp13/Angular/LifeCycleHooks/readme.txt

 Component Life Cycles: Consist various stages from creation to destruction .
+                       Component Instantiating
+                       Rendering the component html view
+                       Creating the child component(if required)
+                       Destroying the component.

 1.NgOnChanges ---> Called when input properties of the component changes.
                    @Input Decorator.